sitkadude/js_recursiveNumberGame/README.md

-# js-guess-number-game
-This is a guessing game written in JS.
+This is number guessing game that I wrote with a JS recursive function.